 Christopher Zook’s article on why companies with strong founders are more innovative, generate a greater number of patents, and more valuable patents at that, and are proactive in investing in and adapting their business model is a reminder to all of the very human qualities required to keep a company (and its brands) growing.

-In his article on how to outperform, Zook highlights the traits that are easily lost as companies turn inwards for reference, become slower as their risk aversion increases, and lose sight of the need to stay urgent.
+In his article on how to outperform, Zook highlights the traits that are easily lost as companies turn inwards for reference, become slower as their risk aversion increases, and they lose sight of the need to stay urgent.
 Here are four take-outs that, for me, summarise the spirit that brands must retain if they want to continue to prosper.

 - Own the revolution.
 Strong companies are very clear about not just why they started and what they intended to achieve, but also what they are committed to overthrowing.
 Zook and the co-author of his latest book, James Allen, refer to this as “business insurgency”.
 Every great brand has an element of upheaval – because unless you are intending to rock the boat, your brand will almost certainly lack the zeal to step up.
 So many brand owners I talk to lack this rebel spirit.
 The best by contrast have always been those intent on changing the world.
 Purpose drives everything they do, and everything they do is evaluated against progress towards that purpose.